Simple Present Tense for the TOEIC®: Rules, Usage, and Common Mistakes

 The manager sends reports every Friday.

-What we often see: the most frequent error remains forgetting this -s, even among candidates who generally have a good level.
+What we often see: the most frequent error remains this forgotten -s, even among profiles with a generally good level.

 Using the Simple Present in the TOEIC®

-Test developers often include contexts where the simple present describes processes, company policies, or schedules.
+Test designers often like to use contexts where the simple present describes processes, company policies, or schedules.

 Company Procedures: